Estimate Your Financial Need

 A comprehensive site that provides an opportunity to calculate estimates of family contribution under both the Federal and Institutional methodologies.
 You can register for, and actually complete and file, the CSS Financial Aid PROFILE Application, required by Lehigh University for aid consideration, by using this site.
 View the College Board's Expected Family Contribution Calculator.

-At this website, you can obtain information about federal student aid as well as complete the Free Application for Federal Student Aid (FAFSA), which is required for all federal aid and most state grant programs, please visit the Federal Student Aid website.
+At this website, you can obtain information about federal student aid.
+To complete the Free Application for Federal Student Aid (FAFSA), which is required for all federal aid and most state grant programs, please visit the Federal Student Aid website.

 Important Financial Aid Deadlines